A comprehensive guide to Alice’s home shire, ‘The Land of the Summer People’.

 Luxe shepherd’s huts for pairs and a cottage for bigger groups, with fire pits, lake views and private wooden hot tubs that encourage time in the great outdoors.

-Best for: A luxurious family stay
+Best for: A wholesome family stay

 Crooked Swan, Crewkerne